rewardful/rest-api-docs/README.md

 Future functionality:

 - Allow an active flag to be passed that disables/enables the affiliate account.
 This will allow merchants to deactivate the corresponding Rewardful affiliate account when a customer cancels their subscription (so that cancelled customers no longer earn rewards).
-- We may automatically sync name and email changes from Stripe.
+- We may eventually automatically sync name and email changes from Stripe.
 If the Stripe customer’s email changes, Rewardful will receive a webhook notification and update the affiliate to match the new data from Stripe.

 ### Request